Optimal bailout strategies resulting from the drift controlled supercooled Stefan problem: Introduction

 In anticipation of a propagation of chaos result (proved in Section \ref{sec:convergence}), we therefore consider an extension of \eqref{eq::init1} and \eqref{eq::init2} with a drift process $\beta$, i.e.,

-For most of the paper, we will consider a constraint $0 \leq \beta_t \leq b_{\text{max}}$, which amounts to the assumption that at any point in time the central agent has limited resources for bail-outs.
-We will specify further technical conditions on $\beta$ later, which allow us to show that indeed the finite system converges in a suitable sense to this mean-field problem.
-We will then analyse the resulting singular mean-field control problem and provide numerical illustrations of the resulting control strategies.
+Throughout the paper we will consider a constraint $0 \leq \beta_t \leq b_{\text{max}}$, which amounts to the assumption that at any point in time the central agent has limited resources for the capital injections.
+We will specify further technical conditions on $\beta$ later, which allow us to show that indeed the finite system converges in a suitable sense to this McKean--Vlasov equation.